isomerpages/moe-pasirrissec/_cce/Education Career Guidance.md

 <td rowspan="1" colspan="1">
 Where am I going?<br>
 (Career Awareness)
+<br><br>
 Pasirians are to make informed choice of education and career direction that will align with their interests, strengths and passion.
 </td>
 <td rowspan="1" colspan="1">
 <strong>Main Focus</strong><br>
 Initial stage of career aspiration
+<br><br>
 <strong>ECG lessons:</strong><br>
 I Have A Dream<br>
 My Skills Quest<br>